groue/CombineTraits/README.md

     The Combine `Just`, `Future` and `URLSession.DataTaskPublisher` are examples of such publishers.

     ```
-    --------> A single publisher can never publish anything.
+    --------> can never publish anything.
-    -----x--> A single publisher can fail before publishing any value.
+    -----x--> can fail before publishing any value.
-    --o--|--> A single publisher can publish one value and complete.
+    --o--|--> can publish one value and complete.
     ```

 - **[Maybe Publishers]** are guaranteed to publish exactly zero value, or one value, or an error: